rgommezz/react-native-offline/README.md

   ...
 }

-fetchData.meta = {
+fetchData.interceptInOffline = true; // In order to be intercepted by the middleware fetchData.meta = {
   retry?: boolean, // By passing true, your thunk will be enqueued on offline mode dismiss?: Array<string> // Array of actions which, once dispatched, will trigger a dismissal from the queue